Primary hairs may create echoes: Echoes due to the Proca-Gauss-Bonnet hair

 This nonmonotonic behavior of the metric function generates an additional peak in the effective potential of the black-hole perturbations (see Fig.~\ref{fig:echoappearing}).
 As the local minimum of \(f(r)\) approaches zero, the corresponding secondary peak of the effective potential in the tortoise coordinate moves further from the main peak toward the horizon, thereby increasing the time interval between successive echoes.
 Beyond the critical value of \(Q\), the additional peak disappears, and no echoes are produced.
 Conversely, when the hair parameter \(Q\) decreases, the nonmonotonic region of the metric function shifts toward the horizon and eventually vanishes.
 In this regime, the amplitude of the secondary peak diminishes and finally disappears, so that echoes are again absent for sufficiently small values of \(Q\).

 Such a parametric region exists for sufficiently large values of the coupling \(\beta > M^2\) or for small black holes.
-The other coupling parameter \(\alpha\) must be negative.
+The other coupling parameter \(\alpha\) must be negative so that both the scalar–tensor and vector–tensor couplings contribute to producing the secondary peak.
 When \(\alpha\) is only slightly negative, \(\alpha \gtrsim -0.03M^2\), the corresponding range of \(Q\) includes both positive and negative values.
 However, as \(\alpha\) decreases further, the interval of the values of the hair parameter \(Q\) that allow for nonmonotonic behavior becomes narrower.
 In Fig.~\ref{fig:peaks} we present the distance between the two peaks for various fixed values of \(\alpha\) and \(\beta\).
 The upper (right) bound of the region corresponds to the point where the local minimum of the metric function vanishes, which leads to a discontinuity in the event-horizon coordinate.
 At this value of \(Q\), the distance between the two peaks diverges, producing an infinite asymptote.
 The lower (left) bound of the region corresponds to the disappearance of the nonmonotonic behavior.
 At this point, the amplitude of the additional peak vanishes at a finite value of the tortoise coordinate.
 Larger values of \(\beta\) typically correspond to a wider interval of the hair parameter for which the metric is nonmonotonic.

+It is important to note that the observed echo amplitude is only a few percent of the primary ringdown amplitude, consistent with the fact that the secondary peak of the effective potential is much smaller than the main peak.
+Although no statistically significant detections of echoes have been reported in LIGO/Virgo events such as GW150914 and GW170817~\cite{Abedi:2017isz,Westerweck:2017hus,Maggio:2019zyv}, current analyses are not sensitive to echoes with amplitudes below roughly $10\%$ of the primary ringdown signal, as such signals fall beneath the noise threshold.

+The ongoing observing runs are expected to achieve improved strain sensitivity by a factor of two to three, but this improvement still appears insufficient to detect echoes arising from Proca hair.
+Coherent stacking of multiple events may increase the overall signal-to-noise ratio, particularly if the echoes share similar spectral features.
+In parallel, new Bayesian templates \cite{Tsang:2018uie} and machine-learning classifiers are being developed to support more model-independent echo searches.
+Unfortunately, such improvements are unlikely to be relevant for the scenario considered here, where echoes occur only within a rather narrow region of parameter space.